LIZARDRIVE/TILED-Python-to-C/README.md

 # TILED-Python-to-C

-Simple Python tool to turn content of a Tiled export into C.
+Simple Python tool to turn content of an XML Tiled export into C.
 This may be useful in the context of developing a SEGA Genesis/Megadrive game in C with SGDK, while handling level design with Tiled.

 In our case, Tiled file contains 8x8 tiles which have a "walkable" attribute to indicated where the player is allowed to go on the map.